Live-In Care | 'Outstanding' CQC Rating | The Good Care Group

 Dementia care experts

-A team of in-house clinicians who are experts in dementia home care, including Admiral Nurse, Dr Jane Pritchard.
-All of our carers also receive dementia care training, including strategies to support clients and their families.
+We have a team of in-house clinicians who are experts in dementia home care, including Admiral Nurse, Dr Jane Pritchard.

 A fully-managed service